 A plugin system to let you customize your experience.

 A tool for programmers to pair on the same machine regardless of their location.
 Both people will have full control of the machine with their own mouse and keyboard.
 We also plan to spend a ridiculous amount of effort on making things super low-latency.
-That's the sort of thing Skype will never care about, but makes an enormous difference when trying to type on a remote machine.
+That’s the sort of thing Skype will never care about, but makes an enormous difference when trying to type on a remote machine.

 Why is your hair so long?